vinay-0913/Full-Stack-Ecommerce/README.md

 Check out the live demo of the application [here](https://full-stack-ecommerce-gray.vercel.app).

 ## Features:
+- User can select location.
+- User can see product's shop name.
 - Product Items Page.
 - Product Display Page.
 - Seach and sorting feature.